Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Do I Know if My Cat Has Allergies?

-Cats may over-groom themselves to the point of being completely bald on their tummy or flanks.
-Usually there aren’t nasty rashes or skin lesions, but these can develop with severe self-trauma.
+Cats may over-groom themselves to be completely bald on their tummy or flanks.
+Usually, there aren’t nasty rashes or skin lesions, but these can develop with severe self-trauma.
 If fleas are associated with the problem, cats often develop crusty scabs along their back.
-Allergic reactions can be short-term, such as swelling after a bite or sting, or longer-term, such as hay fever.
+Allergic reactions, such as swelling after a bite or sting, can be short-term, or longer-term, such as hay fever.

 divider-cat